What do your volunteers need from your organization?

 3. Volunteers want to make a difference

 There are so many motivations behind why a person volunteers their time to a cause.
 What most of them have in common is that they believe in the mission.
-Many volunteers are passionate about the mission or cause of an organization and aim to maximize their contributions as much as possible.
+Many are passionate about the mission or cause of an organization and aim to maximize their contributions as much as possible.

 The best way to facilitate that passion is by harnessing each individual’s skills to maximize their positive impact.